v-makoud/Azure-Industry-docs/azure-industry-docs/financial/data-mgmt-in-banking-overview.md

 ## Data services

-Banks struggle with Master Data Management, meta data conflicting due to disparate core banking systems and data coming from origination systems, onboarding systems, offers management systems, CRM systems, and more.
-Azure has tools to help mitigat tehse and other commonly occuring data issues.
+Banks struggle with Master Data Management, meta data conflicting due to disparate core banking systems, and data coming from origination systems, onboarding systems, offers management systems, CRM systems, and more.
+Azure has tools to help mitigate thesee and other commonly occuring data issues.

 There are many operations financial services organizations need to perform on their data.
 When writing data to Azure data stores, there may be a need to